Metal Gear Solid V: The Phantom Pain: Sales

 Metal Gear Solid V: The Phantom Pain shipped 3 million physical copies within its first five days of release, across all platforms.
 On its release date, the game grossed US$179 million, higher than the combined opening day box office of the films Avengers: Age of Ultron and Jurassic World.
 The Phantom Pain debuted at number one on the United Kingdom charts.
 It became the third biggest video game launch of 2015 in the UK, behind Batman: Arkham Knight and The Witcher 3: Wild Hunt.
 The Phantom Pain was the most successful launch for the series in the UK, beating the previous record holder, Metal Gear Solid 2: Sons of Liberty, by 37 percent.
 The game sold 411,199 physical retail copies on PlayStation 3 and PlayStation 4 within the first week of release in Japan, topping the Japanese software sales charts that week.

 In the United Kingdom, the game sold noticeably more on the PlayStation family of consoles than the Xbox.
 Excluding computer sales, The Phantom Pain moved approximately 72 percent of copies on PlayStation 4, roughly three times the amount sold on the Xbox One, which accounted for 22 percent of sales. three percent of sales were on PlayStation 3, and two percent on Xbox 360.
 By the end of September 2015, Metal Gear Solid V: The Phantom Pain had shipped over five million copies worldwide, which had raised to over six million by December 2015.

 Awards

-Metal Gear Solid V: The Phantom Pain was awarded Game of the Year from several publications, including PC Gamer, Game Revolution, GamesRadar+, and Entertainment Weekly.
-It also won the Critic's Choice award at the 2015 Golden Joystick Awards, and the awards for Best Action/Adventure and Best Score/Soundtrack at The Game Awards 2015.
+Metal Gear Solid V: The Phantom Pain was awarded Game of the Year from several publications, including PC Gamer, GameRevolution, GamesRadar+, and Entertainment Weekly.